 Pros

-- For a solar charging panel, it is quite efficient.
-It matches the efficiency of Renogy Monocrystalline foldable panel.
+- For a solar charging panel, it is pretty efficient.

 - The power produced is remarkable for its size.
 But it falls short of the output of the 3 preceding products.